 The Thyssen is a well curated, medium-sized private museum that houses an impressive collection of impressionism and post-impressionism.
 Rick only gave it two triangles but I give it three for the thoughtful collection and easy layout of the museum.

 After the Thyssen, wade back into the neighborhood and find a coffeeshop for pastries or churros and chocolate.
 All of Spain has a very active cafe culture and Madrid is no exception.
 Walk for two blocks and you’ll happen upon a cafe serving strong coffee and excellent pastry.
-It’s the best way to get to know a city.
-Samantha also advocates for churros con chocolate.
-It’s hot chocolate with a fried donut of sorts and it will definitely satiate your sweet tooth.
+There are a lot of cafes serving churros and chocolate on the Plaza Santa Ana and tons more along the nearby Calle de la Huerta.

 Evening: Tapas and Wine Walking Tour